pozil/lightning-singleton/README.md

 - only one randomly selected instance is activated and loads its encapsulated content.
 - all existing other instances are deactivated without loading their encapsulated content.
 - if other instances are added later in the same page, they will be instantly deactivated.
+- the `init` function of the singleton's child components will only be called once

 ## Installation